FirebaseExtended/experimental-extensions/storage-transcode-videos/README.md

 - Output videos path: A Storage path in the output video bucket that the processed videos should be output to.

-- The default transcoding template ID to use for transcoding jobs.: TODO
+- The default transcoding template ID to use for transcoding jobs.: A template id for populating a job configuration.

 **Cloud Functions:**